xalaida/laravel-position/README.md

 }
 ```

-The negative positions can be used to calculate position from the end of the sequence and `-1` is almost identical to this: `static::count() - 1`.
+The negative positions can be used to calculate position from the end of the sequence, and `-1` is almost identical to `static::count() - 1`.

 #### Reverse ordering